realgarit/emerald-shiny-hunter/README.md

 Automated shiny hunting for Pokémon Emerald using mGBA.
 Resets the game and checks for shinies automatically, so you don't have to sit there pressing buttons for hours.

-Works with starter Pokémon and wild encounters on Route 101.
+Works with starter Pokémon and wild encounters on Route 101 and Route 102.

 ## What it does

 - Resets the game automatically and checks each attempt
 - Writes random RNG seeds to memory (Emerald starts with the same seed every reset)
 - Shows progress updates with attempt counts and rates
-- Watch the game live (Route 101 only) - add `--show-window` to see what's happening
+- Watch the game live (Route 101 & 102) - add `--show-window` to see what's happening
 - Saves screenshots when a shiny is found
 - Plays a sound and sends a macOS notification when it finds one
 - Saves the game state automatically so you can continue playing